About the Finger Lakes

 Hobart and William Smith Colleges

-Though composed of more than 200 academic majors and 2,000 faculty, the University of Rochester, located in Rochester, maintains a relatively low student-to-faculty teacher ratio, 10:1, allowing for personalized instruction at a larger university.
-The University of Rochester is home to notable technical facilities, such as the Institute of Optics and the Omega Laser Facility, as well as notable institutions in the world of the arts such as the Eastman School of Music and the Memorial Art Gallery.
+With more than 200 academic majors and 2,000 faculty, the University of Rochester, located in Rochester, prides itself in maintaining a low student-to-faculty teacher ratio, 10:1, allowing for personalized instruction at a larger university.
+The University of Rochester is home to notable technical facilities, such as the Institute of Optics and the Omega Laser Facility as well as notable institutions in the world of the arts such as the Eastman School of Music and the Memorial Art Gallery.
 Medical clinicians at Strong Memorial Hospital are faculty at the University of Rochester.